Back to Banyan Hills Insights

 Canopy has several device integrations already built in and customers can leverage additional integrations, including payment terminals, card readers, barcode scanners, touch monitors and video cameras.
 Canopy is a modern connectivity solution with real-time data capture, automation and analytics so there’s less downtime and more revenue.

-As industries and businesses continue to embrace the benefits of digital signage systems, software solutions and finding the right technology partner will be a key to reaching the full potential of signage investments.
+As industries and businesses continue to embrace the benefits of digital signage systems, software solutions and finding the right technology partner will be a key to reaching the full potential of signage

 If you would like to learn more about the Canopy platform, we would love to hear from you.
 You can contact us or schedule a free demo to see results right away.